The Definitive Guide to Activities in the Area of Nature's Valley, Plettenberg Bay Area, South Africa |

 Visitors who are entering South Africa from a yellow fever zone must have a valid international yellow fever inoculation certificate.
 Only infants under the age of one year are exempt.
 Immunisation against cholera and small pox are not required and no other vaccinations are required when visiting South Africa.

 Provided tourists take basic common-sense precautions (not walking alone in deserted areas at night and keeping expensive possessions out of sight) most parts of the country can be safely visited.
+Nature's Valley is considered a safe area.
+However, please do lock the (front) door when in the back garden and all doors when at the beach to avoid opportunists stealing possessions.
 If you are in doubt as to the safety of a particular area or attraction, contact the National Tourism information and Safety Line on 083 123 2345.
 This number may also be used for practical assistance in replacing lost documents or reporting incidents.

 Many foreigners are unaware that South Africa has a well-developed infrastructure, high standards of water treatment and medical facilities equal to the best in the world.
 HIV / AIDS is a global problem and South Africa has a very high prevalence of HIV / AIDS.
 Never have unprotected sex.
 A toll-free HIV/AIDS helpline exists at 0800-012-322.